 To everything he’s hungered for since birth;

-That clasp his naked dome more than the mirth
+His dome is much more to him than the mirth

 That falls upon its lustrous sward like dew

 And what about those gestures so balletic?